opencitations/oc_meta/README.md

 # OpenCitations Meta Software

 OpenCitations Meta will contain bibliographic metadata associated with the documents involved in the citations stored in the OpenCitations infrastructure.
-The OpenCitations Meta Software performs two main actions, a data curation of the CSV files that are provided and the generation of new RDF files compliant with the OpenCitations Data Model.
+The OpenCitations Meta Software performs two main actions, a data curation of the CSV files that are provided and the generation of new RDF files compliant with the OpenCitations Data Model.

 An example of a raw CSV input file can be found in ["example.csv"](https://github.com/opencitations/meta/blob/master/example.csv).